BHX

-Internet Providers in Hell's Kitchen, NYC (Fiber & Cable for Pre-War Walk-Ups)
+Internet Providers in Hell's Kitchen, Manhattan (Pre-War Tenement & High-Rise Fiber Options)

 Hell's Kitchen Internet Providers done by people fluent in the local conditions: roach and rodent infestations, predominantly pre-war tenements and walk-ups (1890s-1940s), building wiring and approved providers.